Nontrinitarianism: Inter-religious dialogue beyond Christianity

-Purported pagan origins of the Trinity
+Arguments for the pagan origins of the Trinity

 Some nontrinitarians also say that a link between the doctrine of the Trinity and the Egyptian Christian theologians of Alexandria suggests that Alexandrian theology, with its strong emphasis on the deity of Jesus, served to infuse Egypt's pagan religious heritage into Christianity.
 They accuse the Church of adopting these Egyptian tenets after adapting them to Christian thinking by means of Greek philosophy.

 They say the development of the idea of a co-equal triune godhead was based on pagan Greek and Platonic influence, including many basic concepts from Aristotelian philosophy incorporated into the biblical God.
 As an example, they mention that Aristotle stated: "All things are three, and thrice is all: and let us use this number in the worship of the gods; for, as Pythagoreans say, everything and all things are bound by threes, for the end, the middle, and the beginning have this number in everything, and these compose the number of the Trinity."
 However, Trinitarians have argued that the words attributed to Aristotle differ in a number of ways from what has been published as the philosopher's original text in Greek, which omits "let us use this number in the worship of the gods", and are not supported by translations of the works of Aristotle by scholars such as Stuart Leggatt, W. K. C. Guthrie, J. L. Stocks, Thomas Taylor and Jules Barthélemy-Saint-Hilaire.

 Some anti-trinitarians note also that the Greek philosopher Plato believed in a special "threeness" in life and in the universe.
-In Plato's work Phaedo, he introduces the word "triad" (in Greek τριάς), which is rendered in English as "trinity".
+In Phaedo, he introduces the word "triad" (in Greek τριάς), which is rendered in English as "trinity".
 This was adopted by 3rd and 4th century professed Christians as roughly corresponding to "Father, Word, and Spirit (Soul)".
 Nontrinitarian Christians contend that such notions and adoptions make the Trinity doctrine extra-biblical.
 They say there is a widely acknowledged synthesis of Christianity with Platonic philosophy evident in trinitarian formulas appearing by the end of the 3rd century.
 They allege that beginning with the Constantinian period, these pagan ideas were forcibly imposed on the churches as Catholic doctrine.
 Most groups subscribing to the theory of a Great Apostasy generally concur in this thesis.

 The early apologists, including Justin Martyr, Tertullian and Irenaeus, frequently discussed the parallels and contrasts between Christianity, Paganism and other syncretic religions, and answered charges of borrowing from paganism in their apologetical writings.